-17. As noted, the Government has agreed in principle to the regulatory solution of establishing an IGD by legislation and has agreed objectives and an outcome to guide and the Minister of Defence and Minister of Defence an the design of the body.
-As such, the analysis seeks to achieve the Government's intended outcome and objectives, unless a good reason to depart was identified (for
+17. As noted above, the Government has agreed in principle to the regulatory solution of establishing an IGD by legislation and has agreed objectives and an outcome to guide the design of the body.
+As such, the analysis seeks to achieve the Government's intended outcome and objectives, unless a good reason to depart was identified (for example, there was a better way to achieve the policy intent of the Government).